 They legally attained the copyright upon that file’s creation.
-Without specific permission to use that file or graphic, (or you purchased the right to use it) you have no right to just take it and use it as you please.
+Therefore, without specific permission to use that file or graphic (or you purchased the right to use it), you have no right to take it and use it as you please.

 There is no exception to this rule.
-Always ask a site owner before you illegally swipe anything off their site to display on yours.
+Always ask a site owner before you illegally swipe anything off their site to display or use on yours.

 If I note the author’s name, I can use their site or email content on my website?

 Although you are being nice and giving credit where credit is due, you still need to ask the author’s permission to post or use their work on your site or email newsletter.
 The author may not want their information posted anywhere off their own site.

 They also may disapprove of your site as a venue for their information.
 But, again, that is their choice to make, not yours.

 Just because you choose to give credit doesn’t imply permission.
 Always ask a site owner if you can use their content before you put it on your site.